harness/developer-hub/tutorials/platform/configure-oidc-gcp-wif-ci-hosted.md

 7. Select **Connect through Harness Platform for OIDC workflow**.
 8. Select **Save and Continue** to run the connection test.
 If the test succeeds, select **Finish**.
 The connection test confirms that your authentication and delegate selections are valid.

-   After you configure the OIDC connection and role, the Harness hosted build for CI can retrieve the temporary credentials from the GCP STS.
+   After you configure the OIDC connection and role, the Harness hosted build for CI can retrieve the temporary credentials from the GCP Security Token Service (STS).
 While running the Build step, you can use the GCP connector to enable this workflow.

 ### Troubleshooting GCP connector errors